-By establishing the VHFC – and it’s sister consortia, including the Center for Viral Systems Biology and the Viral Hemorrhagic Fever Immunotherapeutics Consortium – we aim to combat Ebola, Lassa and other viral hemorrhagic fevers by: (1) developing robust, fast, and accurate field-deployable diagnostics for these diseases; (2) developing novel drugs, including highly effective immunotherapeutics; (3) developing highly effective vaccines, providing long-term protection from infection with Lassa and Ebola, and (4) using genomics and ‘big data’ analyses to describe the transmission of these viruses and identify the factors underlying their spread across geographical regions.
+By establishing the VHFC – and it’s many sister consortia, including the Center for Viral Systems Biology, the Viral Hemorrhagic Fever Immunotherapeutics Consortium, and the Africa Centre Of Excellence for Genomics of Infectious Diseases – we aim to combat Ebola, Lassa and other emerging diseases by supporting research: (1) developing robust, fast, and accurate field-deployable diagnostics for these diseases; (2) developing novel drugs, including highly effective immunotherapeutics; (3) developing highly effective vaccines, providing long-term protection from infection with Lassa and Ebola, and (4) using genomics and ‘big data’ analyses to describe the transmission of these viruses and identify the factors underlying their spread across geographical regions.

 Since the inception of VHFC in 2009, we have already made tremendous progress in achieving these goals.
 We have developed the first rapid diagnostics tests (Figure 2) for both Lassa and Ebola (commercially available from Zalgen), the latter of which was developed, manufactured, approved, and deployed within the first half of the Ebola epidemic in West Africa.
 During the 2013-2016 Ebola epidemic, as well as the ongoing Lassa epidemic, we have also used infectious disease genomics and high-throughput virus sequencing to show in detail how these viruses spread across West Africa.
 The insights from these studies have since been used to inform outbreak response and help mitigate the risk of future epidemics.
 Finally, as part of our ongoing work, we also have several highly promising drug and vaccine candidates for for Lassa and Ebola that we aim to advance to clinical trials within the next couple of years.